Call 020 7794 5757 - Email info@numerallp.com

 Employers who are exempt from filing, or unable to file online, can make a claim at the beginning of the tax year using the paper Employer Payments Summary (EPS).

 Not all employers can claim the Employment Allowance.
-Such employments include:
+Such employers include:

 The information on the Numera website is for general guidance only.
 For more information about the Employment Allowance or any other aspects of running a business in the London area, please contact us.